 For the heated towel rail programme just one on and one off time to 02:00 and 10:00 respectively

-The house is heated with electrc radiators that can all be individually controlled at the radiator or via an app running on a smartphone.
-You can download the iVista app from the app store and when you have installed it you can log in to control the heating.
-The username is my email address: firstname.lastname@example.org and the password is CornerCottage.
-It will give you access and control of all the radiators individually and you can set the temperature you require on each.
-Go to the My devices list and set each radiator.
+The house is heated with electric radiators that can all be individually controlled at the radiator or via an app running on a smartphone.
 You should use the COMFORT setting and adjust the temperature as required using the +/- symbols.
 If you do have a baby with you there is an option that will ensure the surface temperature of the radiator will not burn.
-If you wish you can set a programme for timed on/off.
-You can also override the setting at the radiator.
+At the moment, the remote setting and control of the radiators is not functional due to the provider going bust.
+I'm working on it.

 The phone number is 01726 870053.